szilvia-csernus/book-cycle/TESTING.md

 ---

 * If the user signs up with a social account and later decides to set up a password, after they did so the `Set Password` function redirects the user to the `Change Password` page, despite setting the password successfully.
-As to my knowledge, configuring this url is not possible in this version (0.56.1) of `django-allauth` configuration as it is for `Change Password`.
+As to my knowledge, configuring this url for `Set Password` is not possible in this version (0.56.1) of `django-allauth`.
 ##

 Chrome warning about Same-Site Cookies flags up Stripe's cookies: